Venkyjs-dev/friendsCircle-fe-v1/README.md

 ### unit 5

 - create a connections page
-- create a connection requests page --> pending
+- create a connection requests page
 - Feature - accept/reject connections request --> pedning

+### unit 6

+Ignored
+Pending

+- Feature - interest/iggnoed conenction
+- Signup new user (make changes in sign up api also, set cookies and send saved user data as response)
+- E2E Testing

 Pending tasks:
-if edit profile api call is success show, a toast message for 3 seconds
+if edit profile api call is success show, a toast message for 3 seconds bug in accept and reject connection, after accepting requeset, it was not removed from the page.